Usually the food at events like this is nothing to write home about, but not this time…

-Lunch will be catered by Foodhini, a DC start-up offering dishes by immigrant and refugee chefs.
-Foodhini was founded on the idea that food can be used to create new opportunities for these communities, and also satisfy the appetites of hungry foodies in search of authentic multicultural meals.
+Lunch was catered by Foodhini, a DC start-up offering dishes by immigrant and refugee chefs.
+Foodhini was founded on the idea that food can be used to create new opportunities for these communities, & also satisfy the appetites of hungry foodies in search of authentic multicultural meals.

-The closing wine reception will feature donated biodynamic and organic wines from California.
-Sponsoring wineries include:
+The closing reception featured donated biodynamic and organic wines from California and Jamaican rum.
+Sponsors included:

 Bonterra Organic Vineyards celebrated 30 years of organic farming in 2017.
 This special year began with Bonterra receiving the prestigious “American Winery of the Year” award from Wine Enthusiast magazine.
 As pioneers in organic viticulture, Bonterra strives to farm in the best way possible for the land, which has resulted in award-winning wines harvest after harvest.

 Blackwell Rum features the Blackwell family recipe – an original fusion of traditional ‘heavy pot’ dark rum with a distinct “Black Gold” style – that creates the perfect, elegant blend of depth, character and smoothness perfect for use in mixed drinks and on its own.
 This rum is Chris Blackwell’s personal way of introducing you to the authentic, spontaneous life force of a Jamaica he loves and knows inside out.
 Drink in the history, the romance, and spectacular energy of the island.